What are T Levels - and how will they help my teen go to university or get a job?

 Sales, Marketing and Procurement

-Your teen can find out what T Level courses are available in schools and colleges near to where they live by entering their postcode on the government search engine.
+Your teen can find out which T Level courses are available in schools and colleges near you by entering their postcode on the government search tool.

 Career opportunities with T Levels

-The wide range of subject choices shows how varied career paths can be.
-Depending on whether your teen wants to go straight into the workplace after qualifying or go on to further education, they can enter the world of work at any number of levels, just as they can if taking A level or BTec.
-Many surprising careers paths can be unlocked with a T Level and studying in a business driven environment may open their eyes to possibilities they wouldn't have seen in more traditional learning settings.
+The wide range of subject choices shows how varied the career paths can be.
+Depending on whether your teen wants to go straight into the workplace or on to further education, they can enter the world of work at any number of levels, just as they can with A levels or BTECs.

 What's involved in taking a T Level?